eedalong/dl_demosaic/README.md

   * need to comapare with bayer3ch case
     * without weired circle at bayer3ch
   * more epochs?
+* bayer3ch case
+  * this can be trained easier than 1ch case.

 ## like moire, hard traing patches